EdwardKim030391/Math-Quiz-Game-GA-Unit-1-Project/README.md

 ## 🔥Getting Started
 Play the Game

-[Click here](https://edwardkim030391.github.io/Math-Quiz-Game-GA-Unit-1-Project/)to play Math Quiz World!
+[Click here](https://edwardkim030391.github.io/Math-Quiz-Game-GA-Unit-1-Project/) to play Math Quiz World!

 How to Play
 * Select a difficulty level: Easy, Medium, Hard, or Extreme.